Skip to main navigation Skip to search Skip to main content

 Current Research

-My forthcoming monograph, The Gendering of Ageing in the Emergence of Biomedicine is contracted to Cambridge University Press.
-My new research is focused on three projects:
+My 4th monograph, The Gendering of Ageing in the Emergence of Biomedicine will be published in 2026 by Cambridge University Press (under contract).

-1) ARC DP260202010 on A Global History of Hysterectomy, the lived experience of surgery patients and their contributions to medical knowledge;
+1) ARC DP260202010 on A Global History of Hysterectomy, a large diachronic and intercultural study, including a focus on the lived experience of surgery patients and their contributions to medical knowledge; PhD scholarship available.

-2) ARC DP260203016: A Cultural History of Workplace Fatigue, in collaboration with cultural studies scholar Elizabeth Stephens, phillosopher Christopher O'Neill, and ethnographer/digital sustainability consultant Melissa Gregg; and
+2) ARC DP260203016: A Cultural History of Workplace Fatigue, in collaboration with cultural studies scholar Elizabeth Stephens, phillosopher Christopher O'Neill, and ethnographer/digital sustainability consultant Melissa Gregg.
+A 2-year Postdoctoral position is currently available.

 Teaching and T&L Leadership